A rant and an admission of fault

 Quasimodo accepted by the people Disney Hunchback of Notre dame

 After Frollo dies, the hellish lava goes away and the masses are happy.
-This is when Quasimodo, the lovable abet not too pretty hero emerges from the darkness and silence of Notre Dame to be greeted with the acceptance of the people.
+This is when Quasimodo, the lovable abet not too conventionally attractive hero emerges from the darkness and silence of Notre Dame to be greeted with the acceptance of the people.
 Why is he now welcome?
 I think for saving Esmeralda and saying “No” to Frollo.
 It’s not for killing Frollo, Notre Dame and Frollo’s haste took care of that.

 Clopin, Frollo Puppet, and Girl Bells of Notre dame reprise Disney Hunchback of Notre Dame picture image